DigiBP/Team-24DIGIBP3/README.md

 1. The Folder metadata from the folder which includes the songfiles is being gotten by OrderID in the path
 2. As an outcome of the previous step we have the FolderID and can therefore grant in this step view rights to the files to the person in the assignedTo field
 3. A HTML file is being composed.
 This HTML file is showing the task details like which Song, Compensation (60.-) etc. In this file there is two buttons one to accept the task offer and the other to mark the task as completed.
 If the freelance later is clicking the accept task offer button a java-script is being activated that sends the "ReceiveTaskAcceptance" message with the to Camunda; if the freelance later is clicking the completed task button again a java-script is being activated that sends the "ReceiveTaskCompletion" message to Camunda.
 See more details in next flow steps chaptor.
-After clicking the buttons Customer will see if it was successfull (in case 200 response from Camunda) or if there was an error.
+After clicking the buttons Freelancer will see if it was successfull (in case 200 response from Camunda) or if there was an error.
 4. A Mail is being sent to the freelancer styled in HTML, to announce the offer.
 In the attachement the previous explained HTML file will be sent.
 5. The flow sends back Response to Camunda